Our Team

 BA of Mass Communication and Post Grad of Marketing and International Business

 Madison is of Chinese descent and worked with Deloitte in mainland China for many years in a C-suite role (senior management).
 He came to New Zealand with his family to enable his family to enjoy the Kiwi lifestyle.
 Madison has a great passion and energy for community engagement and has previously been working with the Electoral Commission to grow understanding of New Zealand’s government and democracy with Asian communities.
 He has also volunteered with Rotary for five years on Communication and Public Relations for New Zealand and Pacific Islands.
 His other voluntary work includes being a translator with Ethnic Community Leadership with Auckland Police.
-He has had his own unpleasant experience with both rock-fishing and boat fishing in Coromandel and comes with a deep commitment to make a difference for the Asian community, keeping them safe when enjoying aquatic environments.
+He has had his own unpleasant experience with both rock-based fishing and boat fishing in Coromandel and comes with a deep commitment to make a difference for the Asian community, keeping them safe when enjoying aquatic environments.

 Josh Carmine